-1.5.2 DBA User ID for Fujitsu BS2000 Systems
+1.5.2 DBA User ID

 The DBA user ID is used as the owner of one or more Oracle databases.
 This user ID owns all the files for a specific Oracle database.
 The corresponding POSIX user must be initialized with a unique user number, group number, and a valid home directory.